apereo/cas/cas-server-protocol/3.0/cas_protocol_3_0.md

 **2.1. /login as credential requestor**
 ---------------------------------------

 The /login URI operates with two behaviors: as a credential requestor, and as a credential acceptor.
 It responds to credentials by acting as a credential acceptor and otherwise acts as a credential requestor.

 If the client has already established a single sign-on session with CAS, the web browser presents to CAS a secure cookie containing a string identifying a ticket-granting ticket.
 This cookie is called the ticket-granting cookie.
 If the ticket-granting cookie keys to a valid ticket-granting ticket, CAS MAY issue a service ticket provided all the other conditions in this specification are met.
 See Section [3.6](<#head3.6>) for more information on ticket-granting cookies.

 <a name="head2.1.1"/>

 ### **2.1.1. parameters**

 The following HTTP request parameters may be passed to /login while it is acting as a credential requestor.
 They are all case-sensitive, and they all MUST be handled by /login.

--   service \[OPTIONAL\] - the identifier of the application the client is trying to access.
+-   service [OPTIONAL] - the identifier of the application the client is trying to access.
 In almost all cases, this will be the URL of the application.
-As a HTTP request parameter, this URL value MUST be URL-encoded as described in Section 2.2 of RFC 3986 [[4](<#4>)].
+As a HTTP request parameter, this URL value MUST be URL-encoded as described in section 2.2 of RFC 3986 [[4](<#4>)].
     If a service is not specified and a single sign-on session does not yet exist, CAS SHOULD request credentials from the user to initiate a single sign-on session.
 If a service is not specified and a single sign-on session already exists, CAS SHOULD display a message notifying the client that it is already logged in.

--   renew \[OPTIONAL\] - if this parameter is set, single sign-on will be bypassed.
+-   renew [OPTIONAL] - if this parameter is set, single sign-on will be bypassed.
 In this case, CAS will require the client to present credentials regardless of the existence of a single sign-on session with CAS.
 This parameter is not compatible with the "gateway" parameter.
 Services redirecting to the /login URI and login form views posting to the /login URI SHOULD NOT set both the "renew" and "gateway" request parameters.
     Behavior is undefined if both are set.
 It is RECOMMENDED that CAS implementations ignore the "gateway" parameter if "renew" is set.
     It is RECOMMENDED that when the renew parameter is set its value be "true".

--   gateway \[OPTIONAL\] - if this parameter is set, CAS will not ask the client for credentials.
+-   gateway [OPTIONAL] - if this parameter is set, CAS will not ask the client for credentials.
 If the client has a pre-existing single sign-on session with CAS, or if a single sign-on session can be established through non-interactive means (i.e. trust authentication), CAS MAY redirect the